daveho/freepoll/README.md

 If you're interested in trying out FreePoll, first [compile it](#compilation), then you can refer to the [Guide](guide.md) for details on how to use it.

-FreePoll should be considered as alpha-quality software, and it's likely there are bugs.
-[Let me know](#contact) if you run into any.
+On Linux, FreePoll is reasonably robust and stable.
+Please do [let me know](#contact) if you run into any bugs, though.

+A small amount of progress towards allowing FreePoll to work on Windows has been made, but it's not functional yet.

 ## Who might find FreePoll useful?